groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/reorder-pages/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**Real-World Application**: This is incredibly useful for training documents where you want to show the same procedure multiple times with different annotations or highlights.

-## Step 6: Reordering Pages with PDF Output
+## Reordering Pages with PDF Output

-The same page reordering works when rendering to PDF.
-This example renders pages 5, 2, and 1 in that order to a PDF document:
+The same page reordering works seamlessly when rendering to PDF.
+This example renders pages 5, 2, and 1 in that order to create a custom PDF document:

 ```csharp
 var viewOptions = new ViewOptions